joacorapela/rsmf2025/eoi/eoi.md

 We are currently using the measures described below to assess the impact of Bonsai.ML in the experimental neuroscience and/or methods development community.
 We will compare the change of these measures before and after each project milestone is achieved.

 **Bonsai.ML nuget package downloads:** we monitor the number of Bonsai.ML package downloads at https://www.nuget.org/packages/Bonsai.ML,

-**Number of Bonsai packages integrated into Bonsai.ML:** we use nuget.org to check the number of packages that are using Bonsai.ML at https://www.nuget.org/packages/Bonsai.ML, which is a proxy to the number of methods developers contributing to Bonsai.ML.

 **Bonsai.ML discussions in Bonsai forum:** we track discussions in the Bonsai forum that are related to Bonsai.ML (e.g., https://github.com/orgs/bonsai-rx/discussions?discussions_q=is%3Aopen+bonsai.ml).